spetzel2020/quick-encounters/README.md

 5. To run your Quick Encounter, simply double-click the map pin and click the "Add to Combat Tracker" button; all your saved tokens will be positioned on the map and added to the combat tracker, ready to fight!

 ## Method 2
-1. Drag Actors into an existing or new Journal Entry describing the encounter.
+1. Drag Actors into an existing or new Journal Entry describing the encounter (you can add how many of them you want).
 2. Close the Journal Entry
-3. Now drag the Journal Entry to the Scene map at the encounter position.
+3. Now drag the placed Journal Entry Note to the Scene map at the desired encounter position.
 4. To run your Quick Encounter, simply double-click the map pin to open the Quick Encounter Journal Entry.
 5. Click the Quick Encounter button: your saved tokens will be positioned around the map note, and added to the Combat Tracker.